Curtain: Poirot's Last Case: Plot summary

-Norton is still concerned over what he saw days earlier when out with Hastings and Cole.
+Norton appears to still be concerned over what he saw days earlier when out with Hastings and Cole.
 Hastings advises Norton to confide in Poirot.
 They meet in Poirot's room.
-That night, Hastings is awakened by a noise and sees Norton entering his bedroom.
+That night, Hastings is awakened by a noise and sees Norton going back into his bedroom.
 The next morning, Norton is found dead in his locked room with a bullet-hole in the centre of his forehead, the key in his dressing-gown pocket and a pistol nearby.

-When Hastings tells Poirot that he saw Norton return to his room the night before, Poirot says it is flimsy evidence, not having seen the face: the dressing-gown, the hair, the limp, can all be imitated.
-Yet, there is no man in the house who could impersonate Norton, who was not tall.
+When Hastings tells Poirot that he saw Norton return to his room the previous night, Poirot says it is flimsy evidence, not having seen the face: the dressing-gown, the hair, the limp, can all be imitated.
+Yet there is no man in the house who could impersonate Norton, who was not tall.
 Poirot dies of a heart attack within hours.
 He leaves Hastings three clues: a copy of Othello, a copy of John Ferguson (a 1915 play by St. John Greer Ervine), and a note to speak to his longtime valet, Georges.
 After Poirot is buried at Styles, Hastings learns that Judith has all along been in love with Dr Franklin.
-She will marry him, and leave to do research in Africa.
+She will marry him and leave to do research in Africa.
 When Hastings speaks to Georges, he learns that Poirot wore a wig and that Poirot's reasons for employing Curtiss were vague.

 Four months after Poirot's death, Hastings receives a manuscript in which Poirot explains all.
 X was Norton, a man who had perfected the technique of which Iago in Othello (and a character in Ervine's play) is master: applying just such psychological pressure as is needed to provoke someone to commit murder, without his victim realising what is happening.
 Norton had demonstrated this ability, with Colonel Luttrell, with Hastings, and Mrs Franklin.
 Poirot intervened with sleeping pills in Hastings' hot chocolate that night, to avert a disastrous rash action.
 Ironically, Hastings had unwittingly intervened in Mrs. Franklin's plan to poison her husband, by turning a revolving bookcase table while seeking a book to solve a crossword clue (Othello again), thus swapping the cups of coffee, so Mrs Franklin poisoned herself.
 Poirot could not prove this.
 He sensed that Norton, who had been deliberately vague about whom he had seen through the binoculars, would hint that he had seen Franklin and Judith, to implicate them in the murder of Mrs Franklin, not inadvertent suicide as it was.
 This explains Poirot's testimony at her inquest, to ensure the police would stop their investigation.